Office Location: 400 Poydras Tower, #1975, New Orleans, 70130

 If you ever drive on the highway in New Orleans, you know that avoiding trucks is an impossible task—and that you are NEVER completely safe on the roads when you’re near a semi-truck!

-If you sustained injuries in a truck accident in New Orleans—whether it is a broken bone or paralysis from a spinal injury—you can trust that the legal team at Stewart J. Guss Personal Injury Lawyers will go to bat for you.
+If you sustained injuries in a semi truck accident in New Orleans—whether it is a broken bone or paralysis from a spinal injury—you can trust that the legal team at Stewart J. Guss Personal Injury Lawyers will go to bat for you.
 Our truck accident law firm represents clients in even the most complex situations and with the most catastrophic injuries—and we don’t stop until we get the results our clients deserve.

 The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of truck accident victims for more than 20 years.
-If you were injured in a truck accident, call our office right now to schedule a free consultation!
+If you were injured in a big rig accident, call our office right now to schedule a free consultation!
 Because we take all our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.

 See what past clients have to say: